Markario/googlemusic-hotkeys/README.md

 I've set the default hotkeys to F7, F8, and F9 for previous, play/pause, and next track like on my Macbook.
 Use [KeyRemap4MacBook][] to remap the media keys to the F-keys.
+Or simply change them in `System Preferences/Keyboard`.
 Open Google Music with `gmusic` and search with `gmusic query`.

 Requires the [Alfred Powerpack][]!